Lartsch/FediAct/README.md

 ## Installation
 Right now, this needs to be installed in debugging / developer mode.
 Soon it will be available on Chrome Webstore / Firefox addon store.
-1. Clone this repo or download it as ZIP (in this case, extract it somewhere - you can also use the release files)
+1. Download the [latest release](https://github.com/Lartsch/FediFollow-Chrome/releases/latest) for your browser (chrome or firefox)
 ### Chrome
+2. Unzip the downloaded file somewhere
-2. Go to your Chrome extension page (URL: chrome://extensions) and enable developer mode
+3. Go to your Chrome extension page (URL: chrome://extensions) and enable developer mode
-3. Click the "Load unpacked" button and then select the folder of the unpacked extension (should be "FediFollow-Chrome-main")
+4. Click the "Load unpacked" button and then select the folder of the unpacked extension (should be "FediFollow-Chrome-main")
     + If you have a "Load ZIP" option you can also directly load the downloaded ZIP file
 ### Firefox
 2. Open the debugging page (URL: about:debugging)
 3. Select "This Firefox"
-4. Click the "Load Temporary Add-on" button and then select the firefox.zip file in the folder you extracted earlier
+4. Click the "Load Temporary Add-on" button and then select the downloaded Firefox ZIP file

 **You might need to allow popups if your browser asks for it.**